 (1) Our reportable segments' operating expenses include expenses directly attributable to the segments.
-Segment expenses include selling and marketing, research and development, stock-based compensation and certain corporate expenses incurred in support of the segments.
-Segment expenses do not include allocations of general and administrative; interest income, net; and other income, net.
+Segment expenses include selling and marketing and research and development expenses.
+Segment expenses do not include allocations of general and administrative; interest income, net; and other (expense), net.